Meet the Team

 Emma is one of the most highly qualified acupuncturists in Northern Ireland.
-She achieved her licentiate diploma in acupuncture (Lic.Ac) at the Acupuncture Foundation in Dublin and Nanjing University of Traditional Chinese Medicine clinical internship programme in 2011 under the guidance of Chief Physician of the Jiansu Province 2nd Affiliated Hospital of TCM, Dr Gu Zhaojun.
-She subsequently completed an MSC.
-Advanced Oriental Medicine in 2019, focussing her 2 year research dissertation on the therapeutic encounter between persistent pain and acupuncture.
-Emma is trained in Traditional Chinese Medicine acupuncture with further training in western style sports and trigger point needling.
+She achieved her licentiate diploma in traditional acupuncture (Lic.Ac) at the Acupuncture Foundation in Dublin and Nanjing University of Traditional Chinese Medicine clinical internship programme in 2011 under the guidance of Chief Physician of the Jiansu Province 2nd Affiliated Hospital of TCM, Dr Gu Zhaojun.
+She subsequently completed an MSc. in Advanced Oriental Medicine in 2019, focussing her two-year research dissertation on the therapeutic encounter between persistent pain and acupuncture.

-2015-2019 MSc.Advanced Oriental Medicine (part-time) with Northern College of Acupuncture and Middlesex University
+2015-2019 MSc.Advanced Oriental Medicine (research and practice) with Northern College of Acupuncture and Middlesex University

 2016 Trigger Point Needling (CPD) CICM Reading

-2015 Deep Tissue Massage at Gateway Workshops (diploma) Belfast
+2015 Deep Tissue Massage (CPD) Gateway Workshops Belfast

-2013 Sports acupuncture with Kevin Young at CICM Reading (CPD)
+2013 Sports acupuncture (CPD) with Kevin Young CICM Reading

 2012 Using acupuncture in infertility at Acupuncture Foundation of Ireland (CPD)

-Emma's person-centred approach combines acupuncture, electro-acupuncture, cupping (and massage if requested), integrating Traditional Chinese Medicine with anatomical needling and biopsychosocial chronic pain theories.
+Emma's person-centred approach combines acupuncture, electro-acupuncture, cupping, integrating Traditional Chinese Medicine with anatomical sports and trigger point needling and biopsychosocial chronic pain theories.